couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

     In the directory where you extracted the files, you will see `opt` and `etc` subdirectories.

+    There may be a case where you need to separately provide openssl098e.
+If you do, put the contents of this library into `opt/couchbase/lib`:

+     - Download `openssl098e-0.9.8e-17.el6.centos.2.x86_64.rpm'.

+     - Go to the directory where you extracted Couchbase Server: `cd opt/couchbase`.

+     - Extract the openssl098e RPM:

+            rpm2cpio
+            openssl098e-0.9.8e-17.el6.centos.2.x86_64.rpm | cpio --extract
+            --make-directories --no-absolute-filenames

+    - Move the extracted files to the `/lib` directory for Couchbase Server: `mv usr/lib64/* lib/`

  1. After you extract the Couchbase Server install files, go to the subdirectory: